Claude Code Plugins

 2. MethodView Classes - Class-based views for HTTP methods (get, post, put, delete)

-3. Separation of Concerns - Routes, schemas, and business logic separated
+3. Separation of Concerns - Routes, models, and business logic separated

 4. Singleton Manager - Centralized service initialization prevents duplicate connections